billderose-zz/perceptron/README.md

 3D
 --
-In 3D, we use a different threshold of 1.5 and generate data using an analagous call to `Random.Unit`, only this time specifying we want three-dimensional points:
+In 3D, we use a threshold of 1.5 and generate data using an analagous call to `Random.Unit`, only this time specifying we want three-dimensional points:
 ![Simple 3D Data](plots/3Dpoint.png)

 Here, the true decision boundary is a plane of the form *x + y + z = 1.5*.
 Again using the output straight from `Random.Unit` as the input to `Perceptron`, we are able to find the plane *1.0077008x + 1.0021209y + 0.9928143z = -1.5000002*: